 All Square merchants have a per transaction limit of $50,000.

-If you’d like to accept individual transactions above $50,000 each, you’ll need to split the payment into multiple instalments.
-Make sure to record the receipt number and the total amount charged for each instalment.
+If you’d like to accept individual transactions above $50,000 each, you’ll need to split the payment into multiple installments.
+Make sure to record the receipt number and the total amount charged for each installment.
 For the sake of security, we may sometimes reach out to customers to confirm this information.

 Note: Merchants who process more than $100,000 annually will be asked to sign a Commercial Entity Agreement acknowledging that the payments processed are associated with a commercial business.